Effective Immediately – 10/01/18

 All liquor license applications must be submitted in paper to this office for approval by this Board and the ABCC, which includes applications for the issuance of a New Liquor license, Current Liquor License Transfers, or for any changes (amendments) to an existing license.

-Prior to starting any application, please contact the Licensing Board Director (Nick Nanopoulos), so that he may instruct you as to how to proceed in preparing your liquor license applications.
+Prior to starting any application, please contact the Licensing Board Director (Christine Amaral), so that he may instruct you as to how to proceed in preparing your liquor license applications.

 FAILING TO DO SO MAY RESULT IN YOUR APPLICATION BEING DELAYED FOR APPROVAL.